-Follow the link for downloadable images of the USDA Organic Seal and the Baystate Organic Certifiers logo, as well as links to labeling requirements: Click HERE.
+For labeling requirements, downloadable images of the USDA Organic Seal and the BOC logo, click HERE.

-Follow the link for a current list of certified organic co-packers and manufacturers: Click HERE.
+For a current list of certified organic co-packers and manufacturers, click HERE.

 Organic Associations & Technical Assistance

-Organic Materials Review Institute (OMRI): The Organic Materials Review Institute (OMRI) is a 501(c)(3) nonprofit organization that specializes in the review of substances for use in organic production, processing, and handling.
-OMRI's services are directed to all aspects of the organic industry with a primary focus on the decision makers who deal with the compliance status of generic materials and brand name products.
-With the OMRI Generic Materials List and OMRI Brand Name Product List, OMRI provides guidance on the suitability of material inputs under the USDA National Organic Program standards.
+Organic Materials Review Institute (OMRI): OMRI is a nonprofit organization specializing in the review of substances for use in organic production, processing, and handling.
+With the OMRI Generic Materials List and OMRI Brand Name Product List, OMRI provides guidance on the suitability of material inputs under the NOP standards.

 Organic Trade Association: Organic Trade Association is a membership based business association for organic agriculture and products in North America.
 OTA's membership work together through networking, advocacy, and other initiatives to encourage and protect organic farming practices and to share the positive environmental and nutritional attributes of organic products.